ElementsProject/lightning/doc/PLUGINS.md

 are mandatory, while the `long_description` can be omitted (it'll be set to `description` if it was not provided). `usage` should surround optional parameter names in `[]`.

+The `dynamic` indicates if the plugin can be managed after `lightningd` has been started.
+Critical plugins that should not be stop should set it to false.

 Plugins are free to register any `name` for their `rpcmethod` as long as the name was not previously registered.
 This includes both built-in